 - Where a decision is remitted for reconsideration, the decision will be retaken as a fresh decision by the Institute following its ordinary decision-making processes.
 In most cases, an official not previously involved will be responsible for taking it through the decision-making process.

-- The Head of Legal will communicate the outcome of the Procedural Review Panel's decision of a Procedural Review request to the trailblazer group’s representative requesting the Procedural Review, normally within seven working days of the date of the Procedural Review Panel’s decision.
+- The General Counsel, or a member of their team, will communicate the outcome of the Procedural Review Panel's decision of a Procedural Review request, normally within seven working days of the date of the Procedural Review Panel’s decision.

-- Once the trailblazer group has been advised of the Procedural Review Panel's decision, the process is completed.
+- Once you have been advised of the Procedural Review Panel's decision, the process is completed.